hutson-huy-CLV/hutson-huy-CLV/index.md

 ### Data Analyst (Sub Lead LookML Developer) • CyberLogitec
 Oct 2022 - Present | Ho Chi Minh - Viet Nam

-- Managing a team of 8 Developers in multiple countries.
+- Managing a team of 8 Developers from multiple countries.
 - Working closely with POs and decision-makers to understand and document shaping the appropriate LookML Dashboards solution.
-- Migrated/Created new data models (14 semantic layers) from Cognos to Looker.
+- Migrated/Created new data models (14+ semantic layers) from Cognos to Looker.
 - Using Looker API to create Looks, Docs.
 - Conducting thorough LookML code reviews, ensuring adherence to best practices and optimizing performance.
 - Adepting at guiding, training new members in Looker adoption.